Modernize Truck Load Measurement with AI‑Powered 3D Sensing

 AI load‑volume scanner versus legacy laser scanner

-Multi‑sensor redundancy Complementary depth channels work in tandem; when heavy dust, rain, glare or nightfall hinders one, the other fills the gaps.
-Single‑plane 2‑D LiDAR.
-Performance falls off rapidly in fog, blowing fines, reflective loads or low‑light conditions; operators often slow vehicles.
+Multi sensor redundancy Complementary 3D sensors work in tandem; when heavy dust, rain, glare or nightfall hinders one, the other fills the gaps.
+Outdated single plane 2D LiDAR.
+Performance falls off rapidly in fog, blowing fines, reflective loads or low‑light conditions; operators often slow vehicles dramatically.

 Dimensions 621 × 248 × 210 mm, 11 kg.
 Mounts on a light pole or existing gantry.
 40‑60 kg laser head plus a reinforced structure and concrete base.

 Total Cost of Ownership Up to 10× lower CapEx; no external PC, no moving parts, OTA updates included.
-US $45k‑110k per lane plus an industrial PC and regular maintenance on moving optics.
+USD 45k‑110k per lane plus an industrial PC and regular maintenance on moving optics.

 Tolveet LVS pole‑mounted scanner